-- (1) Limitation on Securities Received Upon Exercise or Conversion of Another Security a warrant for a security, or a security convertible into another security as underwriting compensation in connection with a public offering unless: - (A) the security received or the security underlying the warrant or convertible security received is identical to the security offered to the public or to a security with a bona fide independent market; or - (B) the security can be accurately valued, as required by subparagraph (f)(2)(I) below. - [(B)] (2) Valuation of Securities That Do Not Have an Exercise or Conversion Price - [s] Securities that [are not options, warrants or convertible securities] do not have an exercise or conversion price shall have a compensation value [be valued on the basis of] based on: - [(i)] (A) the difference between [the per security cost and]: - (i) either the market price per security on the date of acquisition, [where a] or, if no bona fide independent market exists for the security, [or] the [proposed (and actual)] public offering price per security; and - (ii) the per security cost; - [(ii)] (B) multiplied by the number of securities received or to be received as underwriting compensation; - [(iii)] (C) divided by the offering proceeds; and - [(iv)] (D) multiplied by one hundred [(100)].
+(1) Limitation on Securities Received Upon Exercise or Conversion of Another Security

+An underwriter and related person may not receive a security (including securities in a unit), a warrant for a security, or a security convertible into another security as underwriting compensation in connection with a public offering unless:

+- (A) the security received or the security underlying the warrant or convertible security received is identical to the security offered to the public or to a security with a bona fide independent market; or - (B) the security can be accurately valued, as required by subparagraph (f)(2)(I) below.

+[(B)] (2) Valuation of Securities That Do Not Have an Exercise or Conversion Price

+[s] Securities that [are not options, warrants or convertible securities] do not have an exercise or conversion price shall have a compensation value [be valued on the basis of] based on:

+- [(i)] (A) the difference between [the per security cost and]: - (i) either the market price per security on the date of acquisition, [where a] or, if no bona fide independent market exists for the security, [or] the [proposed (and actual)] public offering price per security; and - (ii) the per security cost; - [(ii)] (B) multiplied by the number of securities received or to be received as underwriting compensation; - [(iii)] (C) divided by the offering proceeds; and - [(iv)] (D) multiplied by one hundred [(100)].